stonkgs/stonkgs/README.md

 * **evidence**: Text of a given text-triple pair
 * (optional) **class**: Class label for a given text-triple pair in fine-tuning tasks (does not apply to the pre-training procedure)

+Note that both source and target nodes are required to be in the Biological Expression Langauge (BEL) format, more specifically, they need to be contained in the INDRA KG.
+For more details on the BEL format, see for example the [INDRA documentation for BEL processor](https://indra.readthedocs.io/en/latest/modules/sources/bel/index.html?) and [PyBEL](https://github.com/pybel/pybel).

 ### Pre-training STonKGs

 Once you have installed STonKGs as a Python package (see below), you can start training the STonKGs on your dataset